fyrak1s/fyrak1s/README.md

 — a Linux distribution that turns the FHS on its pɐǝɥ 🙃

 <br>
 GoboLinux presents an alternative / unique perspective on the linux ecosystem.
-I actively strive for it to become a distro, that is handy, comfy, community & user oriented, innovative, novel and - most of all - fun!! :)
+I actively strive for it to become a distro that is handy, comfy, community & user oriented, innovative, novel and - most of all - fun!! :)

 <br>
 <br>